Stacey Dillard

-Stacey Bertrand Dillard (born September 17, 1968) is a former American football player who played defensive lineman in the National Football League (NFL).
+Stacey Bertrand Dillard (born September 17, 1968) is an American former professional football player who played defensive lineman in the National Football League (NFL).
 Dillard attended Clarksville High School in Clarksville, Texas playing for coach Hilton Lambeth.
-After playing college football for the Oklahoma Sooners, Dillard was drafted by the New York Giants in the sixth round (153rd overall) of the 1992 NFL Draft.
+After playing college football for the Oklahoma Sooners, Dillard was selected by the New York Giants in the sixth round of the 1992 NFL draft.
 He played his entire career for the Giants (1992–1995).

 Dillard is the athletic director and former head football coach at Princeton High School in Princeton, Texas.